demisto/content/Packs/jamf/Integrations/jamfV2/README.md

 ### jamf-get-computers
 ***
 This command will return a list of all computers with their associated IDs .
 By default, will return the first 50 computers to the context (ID + name).
+This command is a replacement for ``jamf-get-computers`` in jamf v1 integration.

 #### Base Command